Devangarde/vue3-bootstrap-typeahead/README.md

 # Vue.js 3 Bootstrap 4.x / 5.x Typeahead

-Fork of [vue3-simple-typeahead](https://github.com/frikinside/vue3-simple-typeahead) (thanks man 👍🏻).
+Born as a fork of [vue3-simple-typeahead](https://github.com/frikinside/vue3-simple-typeahead) (thanks man 👍🏻), later rebuilt with composition API.

-Tested with Bootstrap 4.6.1 and 5.1.3.
+Tested with Bootstrap from version 4.6.1 to 5.3.0.
-Works just fine with the only Boostrap **CSS**.
+Works fine with the only Boostrap **CSS**, no Bootstrap JS library required.

+This component is distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Features